 You could even test out your surfing skills.
 The beach is very popular with surfers, and surfing classes also take place here.
 So why not learn how to surf, and if you can't get a hold of it, there's nothing wrong with just dipping your toes in the beautiful, yet only slightly warm water at this beach.

 Day two of your Cornwall 3 day itinerary involves exploring the northern coastline of Cornwall.
 If you are a nature lover or bird enthusiast, then Northern Cornwall is the best place for you as it is filled with magnificent gardens, and you can catch mesmerizing scenes of breeding birds of prey.

 In the spring and autumn, you will see a lot of them flying together over their nesting sites.
 You can also see numerous seabirds, migrating birds and swallows, usually seen and heard darting around the footpaths.

 And even more, you might come across rare grey and common seals, which are hard to come by on most seasides in the UK.

 Did you know that Cornwall has some of the best gardens in the UK as well?
-In Northern Cornwall in particular, you can come across many popular and hidden garden gems where you can go for a long stroll with your family or site-see by yourself.
+In Northern Cornwall in particular, you can come across popular and hidden garden gems where you can go for a long stroll with your family or site-see by yourself.
 As mentioned above, many families visit Cornwall.

 One such garden is The Eden Project, which has plants that have been collected from diverse environments and climates around the world.
 Another garden you will visit today is The Lost Gardens of Heligan.
 It has been open for over three decades.